yeatse/NSURLProtocol-WebKitSupport/README.md

 # Note

 This category uses undocumented APIs in WebKit.
-By now I don't know if it will get rejected by Apple, but this is very likely.
+Use at your own risk.